PimCoumans/pixelrock-nl/_posts/2024-07-17-ok-video-hello-again.markdown

 - **Per-Project Settings** are remembered, like camera orientation, Flash, and Ghost mode
 - **Gratuitous Purchase Animations** added for the ‘Remove Watermark’ and ‘Unlock Editor’ in-app purchase (will write about these in the near future!)

-### Closing Thoughts
+# Closing Thoughts

 That was quite the update!
 Thanks for reading all this!
-Want more?
-Make sure to out the official website, [https://okvideo.app](okvideo.app), and feel free to share it with anyone!
-The update is available right now and anybody with an iPhone can download it using [this link](https://okvideo.app/download)!
+If you want to see more, make sure to check out the official website, [okvideo.app](https://okvideo.app), and feel free to share it with anyone!
+The update is available right now and anybody with an iPhone can download it using [this link](https://okvideo.app/download).

 Some of you iOS developers probably are wondering if this brand-new app is written in SwiftUI and I’m proud to announce: No!
 It’s all still 100% pure, old-fashioned, homegrown UIKit.

-I’ve taken some cues from SwiftUI though and came up with an MVVM-type architecture with a lot of reactive components added in.
+I’ve taken some cues from SwiftUI though and came up with an MVVM-type architecture built upon a reactive framework.
 What framework?
 My own of course: [DidUpdate](https://github.com/PimCoumans/DidUpdate).

 All non-trivial animations are driven my animation framework [AnimationPlanner](https://github.com/PimCoumans/AnimationPlanner) which I initially created to [animate the Projects unlock animation]({% post_url 2022-06-07-plan-your-animations %}).